ThisisAyoubAE/ExpenseTracker/README.md

-# ExpenseTracker this is my first react app that i made
+# ExpenseTracker this is the first  react app that i made